-- Pure basic research (Default setting for Marsden): is experimental and theoretical work undertaken to acquire new knowledge without looking for long term benefits other than the advancement of knowledge. - Strategic basic research: is experimental and theoretical work undertaken to acquire new knowledge directed into specified broad areas in the expectation of practical discoveries.
-It provides the broad base of knowledge necessary for the solution of recognised practical problems. - Applied research: is original work undertaken primarily to acquire new knowledge with a specific application in view.
-It is undertaken either to determine possible uses for the findings of basic research or to determine new ways of achieving some specific and predetermined objectives. - Experimental development is systematic work, using existing knowledge gained from research or practical experience, which is directed to producing new materials, products, devices, policies, behaviours or outlooks; to installing new processes, systems and services; or to improving substantially those already produced or installed.
+- Pure basic research (default setting for Marsden Fund) is basic research carried out for the advancement of knowledge, without seeking long-term economic or social benefits or making any effort to apply the results to practical problems or to transfer the results to sectors responsible for their application. - Strategic basic research is experimental and theoretical work undertaken to acquire new knowledge directed into specified broad areas in the expectation of practical discoveries.
+It provides the broad base of knowledge necessary for the solution of recognised practical problems. - Applied research is original investigation undertaken in order to acquire new knowledge.
+It is, however, directed primarily towards a specific, practical aim or objective. - Experimental research is systematic work, drawing on knowledge gained from research and practical experience and producing additional knowledge, which is directed to producing new products or processes or to improving existing products or processes.